Black Screen Test: Find Dead Pixels in 60 Seconds

 Thorough Testing (2-3 minutes)

-Recommended for expensive displays ($500+) or professional use.
-Take your time examining each quadrant of the screen.
-Look for subtle backlight bleeding in corners, minor dead pixels near edges, and gradual brightness variations.
-Let your eyes adjust—defects become more apparent after 60-90 seconds in darkness as your pupils dilate.
+Recommended for expensive displays or professional applications.
+Divide screen into 9 zones (4 corners, 4 edges, center), examining each for 15-20 seconds.
+Look for subtle backlight bleeding within 0.5 inch of edges, minor dead pixels, gradual brightness variations.
+Let eyes adapt to darkness—defects become more apparent after 60-90 seconds as pupils dilate.

 🔴 Check Corners First